AlejandroCaralt/Capacitor-Introduction/README.md

 Once we are done with the installation we should be able start transforming our web into any platform app.

 ### Progressive Web App
+Capacitor Core is a JavaScript library that runs on all platforms that Capacitor supports, and web is no different.
 You can use it for a Build System Project or a non Build System Project.

 - With Build System: